delivery-club/delivery-club-rules/README.md

       ruleguard -rules rules.go ./...
       ```

-   2. Or add like another one check in golangci-lint:
+   2. Or add like another one check in golangci-lint (will work for golangci-lint >v1.27.0):

        ``` yaml
        linters: